Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Differentially Private Observers with Output Perturbation

-We thus have two differentially private mechanisms with output perturbation, provided we can design the matrices $L_k$ to verify the assumptions of Proposition \ref{prop: basic result for observer design} with the $1$- or $2$-norm on $\mathsf X$.
-The next sections provide application examples for the methodology.
+Corollaries \ref{eq: Laplace mechanism observer} and \ref{eq: Gaussian mechanism observer} give two differentially private mechanisms with output perturbation, provided we can design the matrices $\bar H_k$ to verify the assumptions of Corollary \ref{cor: special result for Luenberger observers} with the (weighted) $1$- or $2$-norm on $\mathsf X$.
+The next section discusses application examples for the privacy-preserving observer design methodology.